 - A course of antibiotics will kill good as well as bad bacteria.
 Usually the lactobacillus will come back quickly once the course of antibiotics has finished, but if an infection gets there first, they may not be able to bring back the protective acidic levels fast enough.
 A bout of Thrush or BV can then result.

 - Making love!
 The presence of semen (which slightly alkaline) neutralises vaginal acidity, for several hours.
 This is good, if you are trying for a baby, as sperm stop swimming in acidic conditions, so the alkaline nature of semen gives fertilisation a chance.

 - Using a lubricant that is not pH matched to the vaginal environment.
 Many commercial lubricants are not matched to vaginal pH.
 Using a lubricant with a pH above vaginal pH (pH4.5) will have the same neutralising effect as semen and so increase the risk of infection.
-Yes water-based natural lubricant is designed to match vaginal pH, click ono the link to find out more about Yes water-based.
+YES WB water based personal lubricant is designed to match vaginal pH, click ono the link to find out more about Yes water-based.

 - Douching with neutral or alkaline solutions, can make the vaginal environment less acidic.

 These good bacteria are called Lactobacillus and they are naturally occurring in the vagina.
 They produce lactic acid, which keeps the vagina at around pH4.
 A healthy vagina is lactobacillus-dominant.